jorexdeveloper/java-utils/ScientificCalculator/README.md

   By default, if -w specified without any formats, the output is all
 converted to lower case.
-  Incase multiple options resolving to the same function are supplied, the last option ovewrites any preceding ones.
+  Incase multiple options resolving to the same function are supplied, the last option overwrites any preceding ones.
 ```

 ##### EXAMPLE